 To make it to our list, each lender had to meet the following five criteria:

 - Wide borrower approval rate

-- Dependability (or strong reputation and reviews from borrowers)
+- Dependability & Customer Service (or strong reputation and reviews from borrowers)

-- Competitive rates — because regardless of what you’re using your loan funds for, you want it to cost as little as possible
+- Competitive rates — because regardless of what you’re using the loan for, you want it to cost as little as possible

 - Special features, since many online lenders provide convenient perks and services for borrowers.

 Because each state has different regulations, many online lenders only focus on a few select locations when they first open.
 Then as they gain traction, they move into more and more states.
 We know our readers live all over the country, so we focused on lenders with a large geographic footprint.

 Without further adieu, we present the eight best online personal loans.
 Because we included lenders focusing on different types of borrowers, we encourage you to read through the list to find the best fit for you.

 If you’re looking to compare multiple, personalized offers for online personal loans, Credible is your best bet.